Regain Control and Rejoin Your Cruise After Missing the Ship

 This can sometimes make a difference, especially if they’re still at the dock.

-If the Ship Leaves Without You
+If the Ship Sails Without You, Take These Recovery Steps

 Once the captain decides the ship must depart, it’s up to you to catch up.